Home ยป Desserts ยป Korean Milk Ice Sorbet: Injeolmi Bingsu

 Notes

-• You might notice that the ice blocks don’t come out easily from the ice tray.
-If you leave the tray out at room temperature for 5 to 10 mins, the ice blocks should come out easier.
-Also use a fork to leverage them out if necessary.
+• You might find that the ice blocks don’t come out of the tray easily.
+To fix this, leave the tray at room temperature for 5 to 10 minutes, and the ice blocks should release more easily.
+If needed, use a fork to gently pry them out.

-• I chilled my double wall serving bowl in the freezer for about 1 hr before using it.
+• I chilled my double-walled serving bowl in the freezer for about an hour before using it, which helps keep everything nice and cold.

-• Injeolmi (인절미) should be available at a Korean grocery store or Korean rice cake store.
-It’s about AUD $4 for a small pack, which has about 16 to 20 small pieces of rice cakes.
+• Injeolmi (인절미) can usually be found at a Korean grocery store or a Korean rice cake shop.
+A small pack, containing about 16 to 20 pieces, costs around AUD $4.

 Korean Milk Ice Sorbet: Injeolmi Bingsu - A perfect Korean summer dessert.
 Loaded with delicious dessert toppings! | MyKoreanKitchen.com